JothamWong/serverless-benchmarks/notes.md

 1. integrate with azure trace dataset
 2. add more benchmarks from other suites if necessary
 3. zipkin
+4. qemu integration
-4. find out how to integrate gem5 with this (probably very very difficult, so last prio)
+5. find out how to integrate gem5 with this (probably very very difficult, so last prio)